passiomatic/starkers-320/README.md

   * Removed all 320 and Up Less/SASS file options, except the SCSS variant
   * Added a wrapping DIV for the main page content
-  * Added searchform.php to allow some customization of the WordPress search form
+  * Added searchform.php to allow some customization for the WordPress search form
   * Merged JavaScript files of Starkers and 320 and Up
   * Upgraded Font Awesome to version 3.0.2